JonoHall/Laravel-Vite-Codespaces/README.md

 php artisan serve
 npm run dev

-Port 5173 must be made public
+Port 5173 must be made public by clicking on the "Ports" tab in Visual Studio.
+This must be done on initial launch, as well as every subsequent change to config as this will re-launch the port opening and reset it back to private.